Piano Sonata No. 7 (Prokofiev): II. Andante caloroso

 The slow section is initially very beautiful, but seeping with sentimental emotion.
 Jaffé has pointed out that the opening theme is based on Robert Schumann's Lied, 'Wehmut' ('Sadness', which appears in Schumann's Liederkreis, Op.
 39): the words to this translate "I can sometimes sing as if I were glad, yet secretly tears well and so free my heart.
 Nightingales... sing their song of longing from their dungeon's depth... everyone delights, yet no one feels the pain, the deep sorrow in the song."
 This opening theme quickly decays into an extremely chromatic section which sifts through various tonal centers, none of which seem familiar to the E that began the piece.
 After a clangorous, bell-like climax, the music slows and melts into the lush opening theme once more.

 III.
 Precipitato

 The Precipitato finale, once described as "an explosive burst of rock 'n' roll with a chromatic edge", is a toccata in relentless septuple time which boldly affirms the key of the sonata through a more diatonic harmonic language than found in the first movement.
 This is obvious from the very beginning, with simple B♭ major triads repeated over and over again.
 Despite a wide range of performance tempos chosen by different pianists, the effect is nevertheless imposing and exciting.
 The toccata culminates into a furious recapitulation of the main theme, taxing all ten fingers to the utmost, until the piece finally ends triumphantly in a thundering cascade of octaves.
 The precipitato of this sonata is regarded as technically highly demanding.

-Recordings

-The Sonata has been recorded (in chronological order) by: